computefoundation/gnu-linux-shell-scripting.packaged-solutions/url_management/url_parsing_and_opening/openurl/README.md

 **Multiple aliases**

-Open the URLs for Amazon, eBay and Jet with aliases "amzn," "ebay" and "jet" using "home goods" as their search argument.
+Open the URLs for Amazon, eBay and Jet via aliases "amzn," "ebay" and "jet" using "home goods" as their search argument.

 ```bash
 openurl -m amzn ebay jet home goods